Alfresco/alfresco-content-app/docs/configuration.md

 ## Application settings

-The are many settings you can change to alter the default behaviour of the application.
+The are many settings you can change to alter the default behavior of the application.

 ### Application Name